 Eyedropper picks wrong CMYK colors from image's RGB preview in CMYK document

-I know that AI's eydropper pick color not directly form raster image, but from it's preview, but I think it's terribly wrong, when you pick a color from a CMYK image placed inside CMYK document and get mutated color.
+I observe that AI's eyedropper picks color not directly from a raster image, but from it's preview, but I think it's terribly wrong, especially when you pick a color from a CMYK image placed inside of a CMYK document, and get some mutated color instead of ground truth.

-For example, I have photo blended into single colored background and I don't remember which one exactly.
-I pick this color with eyedropper inside AI to match image edge with vector background and it almost looks OK, but when it's printed, the mismatch is quite visible.
+For example, I have a photo blended into a single colored background and I don't remember which one exactly.
+I pick this color with the eyedropper inside AI to match the image’s edge with the vector background ...and it almost looks OK, but when it's printed, the mismatch is quite visible.

 Other people, whose designs I dissect quite often, seem to forget or more likely don't know about AI picking colors (because it's not natural), and if I don't find it, I got all the blame.